 What Is and What Can Be: How a Liminal Position Can Change Learning and Teaching in Higher Education.
 With Zanny Alter.
-Anthropology & Education Quarterly, 42, 1 (2011), 37-53.
+Anthropology and Education Quarterly, 42, 1 (2011), 37-53.

 Layered Learning: Student Consultants Deepening Classroom and Life Lessons.
 Educational Action Research, 9, 1 (March 2011), 41–57.